These guides and toolkits provide examples of good practice, and tips on how to run projects and events that challenge mental health stigma.

 Social Contact Event Toolkit

 This toolkit will help you to plan and run an event that helps to change the way that people in your community think about, and behave towards, people with mental health problems.
-Download the community event toolkit (PDF)
+Download the Social Contact event toolkit (PDF)

 School and youth club campaign toolkit